 - A criminal background check is required for each inhabitant of the home.

-- Regulatory guidelines for setup of a single wide or doublewide home.
+- Guidelines for setup of a single wide or doublewide home in our community.

 [i] Stevens, Joanne M. ACM, PHC, CCIM.
 Selling the Land Lease Concept to Potential Residents. http://www.manufacturedhousing.org/publications/default.asp?id=25&article=298